-- Collects and records behavioral data on each student daily.
+- Collect and record behavioral data on each student daily.

-- Completes progress notes on a daily basis prior to the start of the next school day
+- Complete progress notes on a daily basis prior to the start of the next school day

-- Gives feedback to the students on areas of strength and needed improvement.
+- Give feedback to the students on areas of strength and needed improvement.

-- Communicates changes in the Behavioral Intervention Plan, Treatment Plan, and Behavior Support System to team members
+- Communicate changes in the Behavioral Intervention Plan, Treatment Plan, and Behavior Support System to team members

 The Classroom Therapist II is an active member of the mental health team and participates in regularly scheduled treatment team meetings.

-- Complete progress notes daily that documents clinical interventions as prescribed in the treatment plan
+- Complete progress notes daily that document clinical interventions as prescribed in the treatment plan

 - Continually collaborates with the social worker providing feedback on the effectiveness of treatment interventions